noiseprotocol/noise_spec/noise.md

       -> e
       <- e, dhee

 The handshake pattern name is `Noise_NN`.
+This naming convention will be explained in Section 7.3.
 The empty parentheses indicate that neither party is initialized with any key pairs.
-The tokens "e" and/or "s" in parentheses would indicate that the initiator is initialized with the corresponding key pairs.
-The tokens "re" and/or "rs" would indicate the same thing for the responder.
+The tokens `"s"` and/or `"e"` inside the parentheses would indicate that the initiator is initialized with the corresponding key pairs.
+The tokens `"rs"` and/or `"re"` would indicate the same thing for the responder.

-Pre-messages are shown as patterns prior to the delimiter "\-\-\-\-\-\-".
-During `Initialize()`, `MixHash()` is called on any pre-message public keys in the order they are listed.
+Pre-messages are shown as patterns prior to the delimiter "...", with a right-pointing arrow for the initiator's pre-message, and a left-pointing arrow for the responder's pre-message.
+If both parties have a pre-message, the initiator's is listed first (and hashed first).
+During `Initialize()`, `MixHash()` is called on any pre-message public keys, as described in Section 5.3.

 The following pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key, and performs a DH with the